 There was no arrangement under which a director or the chief executive waived or agreed to waive any remuneration during the current and prior years.

-Dr. Yan Shao Shi was appointed as an independent non-executive director of the Company with effect from11 July 2023.
+Note ii: Mr. Chai Woon Chew resigned as an independent non-executive director of the Company with effect from 11 July 2023.

-10. DIRECTORS' REMUNERATION AND EMPLOYEES' EMOLUMENTS (Continued)
+DIRECTORS' REMUNERATION AND EMPLOYEES' EMOLUMENTS (Continued) 10.

 (b) Staff cost (including directors' remuneration)